 ALEXIS ROSENFELD / SCIENCE PHOTO LIBRARY ALEXIS ROSENFELD / SCIENCE PHOTO LIBRARY

-Grey reef shark (Carcharhinus amblyrhynchos).
-This shark is found around coral reefs and lagoons in the Indo-Pacific region.
+Grey reef shark (Carcharhinus amblyrhynchos) swimming over a coral reef.
+This shark is found around coral reefs and lagoons in the Indo- Pacific region.
 It is primarily a nocturnal hunter and feeds on fish, crustaceans and molluscs.
 It is known to be aggressive, particularly during a feeding frenzy, and has been implicated in attacks on humans.
 It is a curious animal and will approach divers.
 The grey reef shark can grow up to 2.5 metres in length.
 Photographed at the North Pass of Fakarava Atoll, French Polynesia, Pacific Ocean.

 Model release not required.
 Property release not required.